CodeMan99/tyedev/README.md

 #### devconf inspect

 Describe all details of a specific template or feature.
 The `id` is a required argument.
 Use as an aid when editing an existing `devcontainer.json`.

+#### devconf list

+List collections overview.
+With `--collection-id` option display all features or templates for the given collection.

 #### devconf search